department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 beneficiary: In the context of life insurance, define on first mention in body copy as "the person you choose to receive your insurance proceeds."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

-benefit office: Do not use "benefit office" or "regional benefit office."
+benefit office: Don't use "benefit office" or "regional benefit office."
 The correct term is "regional office."
-See entry for VA regional office for details.
+Go to entry for VA regional office for details.

-Benefits Delivery at Discharge (BDD) program.
-Note that “Benefits” is plural.
-See [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+Benefits Delivery at Discharge (BDD) program: Note that “Benefits” is plural.
+Go to [Abbreviations and acronyms]({{ site.baseurl }}/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

-blind or low-vision (not "blind or sight-impaired")
+blind or low-vision: Don't use "blind or sight-impaired."

 Blue Water: Capitalize.